Tactile-electronics/WearableTechBadgeWorkshop/README.md

 `Led2.on()`

-### Making Permanent Changes

-So far we've just been sending messages over the serial console in the bottom window of the uPyCraft IDE.

-For our micropython code to work after we've disconnedted you need to make a `main.py` file on the board.
-To do this once connected to your ESP8266 you need to write your code in a folder called  into the folder called `device` on the top right of `uPyCraft`

 ### NeoPixels

 To wire up you just connect `3.3V`(marked as `3V3` on your board) to `+VCC` on the neopixel, `GND` (marked `GND` on your board) to `GND` on the neopixel, and `GPIO5` (marked as `D1` on your board to the `IN` or `DIN` on the neopixel.
 NeoPixels have got all the resistors on board so you wont need to protect your Digital pins when using them.